mendhak/eleventy-satisfactory/README.md

 * Opengraph tags generated for each page, including default image (see metadata.json)
 * Flatten post URL to top level
 * Favicon feature
+* Image is written as figure, and has lightbox.

 ## TODO